pingswept/me30-website/content/logistics/projects.md

 Later this semester, Projects 2 and 4 will require using a motor to actuate some part of an interactive game, and Projects 5 and 6 will involve motor-driven wheels.
 So in Project 0, you’ll building some knowledge about how to attach a part securely to a motor.

-Your task in Project 0 is to design and build a motor hub that meets the following specifications:
+Your task in Project 0 is to design and build a motor hub that meets the following requirements:

--	Fits on and attaches to your DC motor shaft
+*	  It fits on and attaches to your DC motor shaft
--	Includes a 3 mm hole located 15 mm from the central axis of your DC motor shaft (you’ll insert a paper clip with a weighted string into this hole)
+*	  It includes a 3 mm hole located 15 mm from the central axis of your DC motor shaft (you’ll insert a paper clip with a weighted string into this hole)
--	Stays attached securely enough to handle the amount of torque (load applied to hub) that stalls the motor when it is operating at 12 V
+*	  It stays attached securely enough to handle the amount of torque (load applied to hub) that stalls the motor when it is operating at 12 V

--	Shaped like a spool or lever arm or anything (i.e., shape is up to you)
+Your motor hub can be shaped like a spool, lever arm, or anything; the details are up to you.

 ![](/img/motor-hub-diagram.jpg)